 Accrediation of the Programme:

 This training programme is registered with the Ministry of Higher and Tertiary Education-Science and Technology Development, in Zimbabwe.
 The programme is also endorsed by the Research Council of Zimbabwe and the Zimbabwe Dental Association.
 Graduates of this programme are not yet registrable with the Medical and Dental Practitioners Council of Zimbabwe (MDPCZ) because currently there is no legal or statutory requirements for the registration of dental surgery assistants (DSAs) in Zimbabwe.
-The graduates of this programme should not expect to be registered in Zimbabwe as DSAs although it may be possible in future for them to present their certificate, upgrade or convert to future programs if the register for DSAs is opened at the MDPCZ or at any of the councils under the Health Professionals Act.
+The graduates of this programme should not expect to be registered in Zimbabwe as DSAs although it may be possible in future for them to present their Diploma, upgrade or convert to future programs if the register for DSAs is opened at the MDPCZ or at any of the councils under the Health Professionals Act.
 The graduates of this programme will be expected to secure their own employment (if not already employed) during or after the training.
 All the Lectures, tutorials, learning materials, tests, examination, preparation of transcript and certification will be prepared and presented by and through The Zimbabwe Academy of Dental Nursing (ZADENU).

 Who does the programme target?

 The programme targets serving/experienced and school leavers in Zimbabwe and the Southern African Development Coordinating Countries (SADC) who wish to acquire a formal qualification in dental nursing or surgery assisting.
 This initiative is poised to raise the standard of dental assisting and nursing in Zimbabwe and Sub- Saharan Africa, with a medium to long term vision of enlarging capacity to include dental hygienists as well.
 The project is run on a cost-recovery basis as it currently does not have a sponsor to subsidize the training costs.
 The programme is run on a modular basis, interspersed with extended experiential learning/practical/attachment/work-integrated learning at private dental surgeries, quasi-public dental facilities and government dental clinics.
 The pedagogical approach is unique in that it harnesses the power of internet learning, modules, long distance learning, Informal and Non-formational aspects of Adult education as well as experiential work integrated training.
-The programme runs for 12 months leading to the conferment of a Certificate in Dental Assisting under the seal of the Zimbabwe Academy of Dental Nursing.
+The programme runs for 12 months leading to the conferment of a Diploma in Dental Assisting under the seal of the Zimbabwe Academy of Dental Nursing.
 At 3 or 4 months’ intervals the group will meet for 2 to 5 days for theoretical inputs and additional formal assessments.
 The experiential learning/attachment phase will be laden with assignments and on- line continuous learning.
 The face to face sessions will be mainly focused on basic sciences and commercial subjects such as Anatomy, Physiology, dental materials, Photography, Dental Assisting theory, radiology, microbiology/hygiene, DHE, First Aid (may be outsourced from MARS, EMRAS or St Johns Ambulance), Public Relations, marketing, Health law and medical ethics, record keeping, Computer literacy (ICDL qualification will be outsourced and a requirement before final examination or graduation).

 The total programme fees is USD 1875 broken down as follows: